zelenko/pick/README.md

 ## Overview
 This BASIC code has examples of finding data in BASIC (or PICK) array.
-More detailed [BASIC Documentaion](http://docs.rocketsoftware.com/nxt/gateway.dll/RKBnew20%2Funiverse%2Fprevious%20versions%2Fv11.2.3%2Funiverse_basiccommandsrefguide_v1123.pdf) is availale.
+More detailed info is available in the  [Rocket UniVerse BASIC Commands Reference](http://docs.rocketsoftware.com/nxt/gateway.dll/RKBnew20%2Funiverse%2Fprevious%20versions%2Fv11.2.3%2Funiverse_basiccommandsrefguide_v1123.pdf).

 ### Features